of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 Very well.

-But if you store information in like a float format, then you only need like relatively few of those chunks of memory.
+But if you store information in like a float format, then you only need relatively few of those chunks of memory.

-So they are also pretty human-readable.
+So they are also pretty human.

-Also, sorry, sorry to interrupt.
+Sorry, sorry to interrupt.

 So I understand, of course, that numerical systems aren't binary.

-I mean, they're not zeros and minus one is the way that it works in computers, of course, as I'm sure as you know.
+And minus one is the way that it works in computers, of course, as I'm sure as you know.

-But if the computer saw something, let's say it's true, false, right?
+So but if the computer saw something, let's say it's true, false, right?

-Generally, minus one is true, zero is false.
+Generally minus one is true, zero is false.

 So if you say that the answer is true, right?

-And I would answer that as true, it would be stored as a minus one in the database or in the computer programming.
+And I would answer that as true., it would be stored as a minus one in the database or in the computer programming.

 And that would be true, right?